DevKesh/music-recommenation-app/README.md

+#
-# The Music Recommendation app
+The Music Recommendation app

-## It's an app which dsiplays different songs based on their respective categories.
+## It's an app which displays different songs based on their respective categories.

 ## You can also play the song by clicking on the play song button below the song.